TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 can be used for the 15khz monitor.

-In this layout, applications/emulators can be launched on specific screen by exported the DISPLAY environment variable.
+In this layout, applications/emulators can be launched on specific screen by using the DISPLAY environment variable.
 Example:

 ```
 $ DISPLAY=:0.1 firefox
 ```

-This layout has unfortunatelly a drawback: It not possible (or at least i have not found how ) to configure the inputs (keyboard/mouse/joystick).
+This layout has some drawbacks unfortunately: It not possible (or at least i have not found how ) to configure the inputs (keyboard/mouse/joystick).
 I was only able to make Groovymame to work on display :1.
-Other emulators start but keyboard and mouse input does not responds.
+Other emulators start but keyboard and mouse inputs do not respond.
 I think it is related to Xorg input to screen assignation but i have not managed to configure them properly.
-What's more, when an application is launch on display :1, display :0 can't be used.
+What's more, when an application is launched on display :1, display :0 can't be used.

-The instructions to configure the X server in Zaphodhead for nouveau drivers is explained on the official `nouveau drivers` website at
+The instructions to configure the Xorg server in Zaphodhead is explained on the official `nouveau drivers` website at
 <https://nouveau.freedesktop.org/wiki/MultiMonitorDesktop/>.

 It is recommended to delete the file `~/.config/monitors.xml` because it seems to override Xorg options and makes debugging harder.

-The provided example `xorg.conf` file is available [here](doc/xorg-zaphodhead-example.conf).
+The provided example `xorg.conf` file is available [here](xorg-zaphodheads-example.conf).
 In this example, 15khz monitor is set on the output "DVI-I-1".

 Once done, the 15Khz monitor is made available as a separate X screen